AviatrixSystems/Docs/HowTos/field_notices.rst

 **Aviatrix VPN Client Connection Issues with SAML authentication**

-Problem: Due to unforeseen circumstances, one of our certificates was revoked, breaking the Aviatrix VPN Client functionality with SAML authentication method

-Workaround: Customers who are not using SAML for user authentication are not impacted and continue to use Aviatrix VPN Client or any OpenVPN compatible VPN clients such as Tunnelblick.
+Problem: Due to unforeseen circumstances, one of our certificates was revoked, breaking the Aviatrix VPN Client functionality with SAML authentication method.
+Customers who are not using SAML for user authentication are not impacted and continue to use Aviatrix VPN Client or any OpenVPN compatible VPN clients such as Tunnelblick.

 Solution: Please download the latest Aviatrix VPN Client from `here <https://docs.aviatrix.com/Downloads/samlclient.html#development-version>`_ (version 2.0.3 or higher).
 Please trust the certificate.

-   - Mac/Safari: Click on Connect in the Aviatrix VPN Client, Sign into SAML/IdP, OK, Show Details, Visit the Website, Visit Website, Password, Update Settings
+ * Mac/Safari: Click on Connect in the Aviatrix VPN Client, Sign into SAML/IdP, OK, Show Details, Visit the Website, Visit Website, Password, Update Settings
-   - Mac/Chrome: Click on Connect in the Aviatrix VPN Client, Sign into SAML/IdP, OK, Advanced, Proceed to localhost.aviatrix.com
+ * Mac/Chrome: Click on Connect in the Aviatrix VPN Client, Sign into SAML/IdP, OK, Advanced, Proceed to localhost.aviatrix.com
-   - Win/Chrome: Click on Connect in the Aviatrix VPN Client, Sign into SAML/IdP, OK, Advanced, Proceed to localhost.aviatrix.com
+ * Win/Chrome: Click on Connect in the Aviatrix VPN Client, Sign into SAML/IdP, OK, Advanced, Proceed to localhost.aviatrix.com
-   - Win/Firefox: Click on Connect in the Aviatrix VPN Client, Sign into SAML/IdP, OK, Advanced, Accept the Risk and Continue
+ * Win/Firefox: Click on Connect in the Aviatrix VPN Client, Sign into SAML/IdP, OK, Advanced, Accept the Risk and Continue

 If you continue to have issues, please clear your browser cache and restart your browser (`clear cache in Google <https://support.google.com/chrome/answer/2392709>`_, `clear cache in Firefox <https://support.mozilla.org/en-US/kb/delete-browsing-search-download-history-firefox>`_)